nimruka/text_based_rpg/README.md

 - Buying a domain name through AWS Route 53
 - Accessing the Instance via the domain name using Route53 Hosted Zones
 - Setting up SSL using certbot
-- Developing the Text base game using HTML, CSS and Python
+- Developing the Text base game using HTML, CSS and Python (Flask).
 - Testing the code and finalizing